Our grading system explained

 - Climb airy stone staircases, and trek along exhilarating mountain ridges

 - Trek through verdant farmland and explore unspoilt forests

-- Marvel at the incredible mountain panorama from the Pansang La
+- Marvel at the incredible mountain panoramas from the Pansang La and Sing La

 - Visit remote Gurung and Tamang villages